Const (computer programming): Consequences

 The idea of const-ness does not imply that the variable as it is stored in computer memory is unwritable.
 Rather, const-ness is a compile-time construct that indicates what a programmer should do, not necessarily what they can do.
-Note, however, that in the case of predefined data (such as char const * string literals), C const is often unwritable.
+Note, however, that in the case of predefined data (such as const char* string literals), C const is often unwritable.

 Distinction from constants

 While a constant does not change its value while the program is running, an object declared const may indeed change its value while the program is running.
 A common example are read only registers within embedded systems like the current state of a digital input.
 The data registers for digital inputs are often declared as const and volatile.
-The content of these registers may change without the program doing anything (volatile) but you shall not write to them either (const).
+The content of these registers may change without the program doing anything (volatile) but it would be ill-formed for the program to attempt write to them (const).

 Other uses

 In addition, a (non-static) member-function can be declared as const.
-In this case, the this pointer inside such a function is of type object_type const * rather than merely of type object_type *.
+In this case, the this pointer inside such a function is of type ObjectType const* rather than merely of type ObjectType*.
 This means that non-const functions for this object cannot be called from inside such a function, nor can member variables be modified.
 In C++, a member variable can be declared as mutable, indicating that this restriction does not apply to it.
 In some cases, this can be useful, for example with caching, reference counting, and data synchronization.
 In these cases, the logical meaning (state) of the object is unchanged, but the object is not physically constant since its bitwise representation may change.

 Syntax

 In C, C++, and D, all data types, including those defined by the user, can be declared const, and const-correctness dictates that all variables or objects should be declared as such unless they need to be modified.
-Such proactive use of const makes values "easier to understand, track, and reason about," and it thus increases the readability and comprehensibility of code and makes working in teams and maintaining code simpler because it communicates information about a value's intended use.
+Such proactive use of const makes values "easier to understand, track, and reason about", and it thus increases the readability and comprehensibility of code and makes working in teams and maintaining code simpler because it communicates information about a value's intended use.
 This can help the compiler as well as the developer when reasoning about code.
 It can also enable an optimizing compiler to generate more efficient code.